isomerpages/ttsh-chi/_about-us/Our Offices/Academies Office.md

 ---
 <h2> Academies Office </h2>

-The CHI Academy Office is a central management body supporting academies under Centre for Healthcare Innovation (CHI).
+The CHI Academies Office is a central management body supporting academies under Centre for Healthcare Innovation (CHI).

 Each academy plays a vital role in advancing healthcare practices, sustainability efforts, and community well-being, collectively contributing to CHI's mission of driving innovation and positive change in the healthcare sector.